 Having difficulty finding money for food?
 The student board of the Student Support Foundation offers these solutions:

-If you have no money for food, go to the SSF Food Pantry, located on the back side of Bagley House (the tan house to the left of Blair Hall) during the hours of operation.
+If you are in need of food, you can go to the SSF Food Pantry, located on the back side of Prospect Dining Hall (the little garage across from Hyde Hall) during the hours of operation.

 Rules for Using the SSF Pantry